Heworth A.R.L.F.C.

 Heworth A.R.L.F.C. is an amateur rugby league football club based in Heworth, York.
-The first team plays in the NCL Division One.
+The first team plays in the NCRL National Premier League.

-In 1986, the club was one of ten founder members of the BARLA National Amateur League (now known as the National Conference League), and were the winners of the inaugural 1986–87 season.
+In 1986, the club was one of ten founder members of the BARLA National Amateur League (later known as the National Conference League), and were the winners of the inaugural 1986–87 season.

-Heworth has produced many players who went on to play the game professionally, most notably former internationals Ray Batten, Kenneth Bowman, Gary Divorty, Bill and Jim Drake, Colin Forsyth, David Watkinson and Geoff Wriglesworth.
+Heworth has produced many players who went on to play the game professionally, most notably former internationals Ray Batten, Ken Bowman, Gary Divorty, Bill and Jim Drake, Colin Forsyth, David Watkinson and Geoff Wriglesworth.

 The club went into decline following their success in the early years of the league, and in 2012 were demoted to NCL Division Three after failing to fulfill one of their fixtures.
 In 2015, the club withdrew from the National Conference League altogether due to a lack of playing strength.
 The club returned to the National Conference League in 2019.
 In 2022, Heworth were NCL Division Two champions.
 In 2023, Heworth won the Division One Promotion decider against Oulton Raiders to earn a place in the Premier Division.